raunofreiberg/interfaces/README.md

 - Icon only interactive elements should define an explicit `aria-label`
 - Tooltips triggered by hover should not contain interactive content
 - Images should always be rendered with `<img>` for screen readers and ease of copying from the right click menu
-- Illustrations built with HTML should have an explicit `aria-label` instead of announcing the raw DOM tree to screen readers
+- Illustrations built with HTML should have an explicit `aria-label` instead of announcing the raw DOM tree to people using screen readers
 - Gradient text should unset the gradient on `::selection` state

 ## Design